Microsoft Teams’ pricing explained

 • Cyberthreat protection.

-So, the most expensive plan offers additional control and protection and all the services and features that Microsoft Teams has to offer.
+Thus, the most expensive plan offers extensive control and increased protection, along with all the services and features that Microsoft Teams has to offer.

-The only obvious downside of this plan is the pretty steep price you’ll have to pay, especially if you run a large business.
+The obvious downside of this plan is the pretty steep price you’ll have to pay, especially if you’re still trying to get your small business off the ground.

 Is Microsoft Teams the right solution for you?

-Picking the right collaboration and communication tool can ensure productive team collaboration — just as choosing the wrong one can lead to organizational mayhem.
+Picking the right workplace communication app can ensure productive team collaboration — just as choosing the wrong one can lead to organizational mayhem.

-But the answer to the question “Is Microsoft Teams the right tool for me?” depends on your:
+How you’ll answer the question “Is Microsoft Teams the right tool for me?” will depend on your:

 • Situation,